ente-io/ente/auth/docs/adding-icons.md

 the relevant SVG placed within `assets/custom-icons/icons` and add the corresponding entry within `assets/custom-icons/_data/custom-icons.json`.

+The icon should ideally be a color that will display well on both light and dark background to work with both the light and dark theme.

 Please be careful to upload small and optimized icon files.
 If your icon file is over 50KB, it is likely not optimized.